skarlxo1985/Predictive-model-of-lens-touch/README.md

 # Predictive-model-of-lens-touch
-Predictive model of intraoperative lens touch during pars plana vitrectomy using ocular biometry
+This repository provides a two-dimensional geometric eye model designed to identify eyes at high anatomical risk for iatrogenic lens touch during pars plana vitrectomy (PPV).

 ## 1. Overview
 This contains an interactive eye model simulator.
 It allows users to input ocular biometric parameters and visualize whether the surgical trajectory (from trocar to posterior eye segments) intersects with the crystalline lens.
 The tool provides a graphical illustration comparable to R-based plots described in the manuscript.